rivtDocs/rivtdocs.github.io/docs/index.md

 the report or site folder.
 Functions are available to assemble complete project reports from pdf files.

 If a LaTeX distribution is installed, formatted PDF documents and reports can be generated.
-Calculation writing is dramatically improved if a full-featured code editor or IDE (i.e. VSCode) is used the calculations can be executed interactively and in stages by tagging (# %%) the API functions as cells.
+Document writing speed is dramatically improved if a full-featured IDE (i.e. VSCode) is used.
+Each method can be executed interactively and in stages using the standard cell tag (# %%).
+Execution steps
-Execution steps include:
+include:

 <pre>
                     ---------------------------------
                     |     Edit and run rivt file    |